RevivalPMMP/PureEntitiesX/README.md

 > PureEntitiesX does not officially provide compatibility with _Third Party PocketMine_ server softwares.
 >
 > Compatibility can be found with some, but do not complain if it happens not to be.
+->
+-> or ask @caspervanneck to fix. but i cant fix them all so just wait

 ### Primary Test Server:
 ##### Ip: insanenetwork.ml